llpeterson/internetworking/routing.md

-Despite all these improvements, it turns out that in the majority of real-world network deployments, metrics change rarely if at all and only under the control of a network administrator, not automatically as was described above.
+Despite all these improvements, it turns out that in the majority of real-world network deployments, metrics change rarely if at all and only under the control of a network administrator, not automatically as described above.
 The reason for this is partly that conventional wisdom now holds that dynamically changing metrics are too unstable, even though this probably need not be true.
 Perhaps more significantly, many networks today lack the great disparity of